GULLEYFARMS 161, Est. 2017

 noticed the many gullies on the property.
 Two of them have flowing

-creeks, one of them on the East side, has the name Little Halliday Creek.
+creeks, one of them on the West side, has the name Little Halliday Creek.

-The other one on the west side even has a waterfall.
+The other one on the East side even has a waterfall.
 It's in the pasture of the heifers.

 Our farm originally is a combination of three farms, in the early days farmer immigrants were provided with 100 acres blocks.
 Our farm nowadays is 288 acres, half of it is still not cultivated, the trees and bushes are abundantly growing in the gullies, in the pastures and at the river shores.

-The map from google shows a natural cross in the middle, at the left of it and south of the community centre, until the shore of the river you see the fields and woods from the Gulleyfarm.
-Next to our property, we farm the land of two neighbours who still live on their property, what the map is showing right of the natural cross and north of Castleford Road.
-So in total we work 300 acres of cultivated land.
+The map from google shows a cross in the middle, at the left of it and south of the community centre, until the shore of the river you see the fields and woods from the Gulleyfarm.
+Next to our property, we farm the land of two neighbours who still live on their property, what the map is showing right of the cross and north of Castleford Road.
+From 2020 on we own a farmland property in between the River road, Castleford Road and Humphries Road.
+We also farm several more rental fields in Horton township and Renfrew.
+So in total we work 600 acres of cultivated land.

-Part of it is hay, which we harvest in wrapped round bales and sell.
+Part of it is hay, which we harvest in (wrapped) round bales and some of it is for sale.

 There is a lot of wild life living in the woods which makes it very special to live here!